querqy/chorus/finetuning/README.md

 python3 sbert_unsupervised/data_preparation.py
 ```
 *While running the script, a browser window will open up and ask you to log into your Jina account.
 If you don't have one, you need to sign up to run the script.
+After you logged into your account, a session token will be sent back to the script.
+This token is then used to authenticate the script to the Jina Cloud in order to download or upload models and datasets.

 After that, you can run a job to generated training data for a text-to-text embedding model automatically by running:
 ```
 python3 sbert_unsupervised/data_synthesis.py
 ```

-If the you terminated the script or the connection to the log stream got interrupted (which happens from time to time),
+If you terminated the script or the connection to the log stream got interrupted (which happens from time to time),
 you can execute the following code in a script or the Python interpreter to get the current status the logs of the job:

 ```python